felnne/Postman-Newman-testing/README.md

 For obvious reasons this file is **MUST NOT** be checked into source control and instead be manually copied into place.
 Users can request this file by contacting the BAS Web & Applications Team, see the *Feedback* section of this README for details.

 [2] This project is open-sourced, so anyone can access the build results for example, access is therefore only needed to create the project (which is only needed once and isn't documented here), or to modify the project.

+If this applies to you, please contact the *Project Maintainer* for collaboration rights.

 ## Setup